cristicmf/dao/README.md

 The contracts are written in the [Solidity](http://solidity.readthedocs.org/en/latest/index.html) language.
 The purpose of this library as of now is to act as a template for extending, or just as an example of how to write Solidity contracts.
 This is a **contracts-only library**.
 There is some javascript to help deploying and testing and such, but all of that is optional, and is really only meant to be used when authoring.

+The architecture is a new iteration of the architecture that I outlined in [these tutorials](https://docs.erisindustries.com/tutorials/solidity/solidity-1/), and that I had implemented in a now outdated LLL DApp named [The People's Republic of Doug](https://github.com/androlo/EthereumContracts).

 NOTE: Ethereum is still experimental, and so is this code.
 Using this on a chain where Ether has real value, or in any form of production environment is **not** recommended.

 ## Getting started